MENU

 As with all marketing communications, set goals for your social media efforts.

-With any planning, we are taught by our own efforts during the process of articulating goals, selecting paths toward fulfilling those goals, and determining how to measure our progress.
+Over the course of planning, we learn from our own efforts.
+As we begin to articulate goals, we learn.
+We learn about the possible paths toward fulfilling those goals; we learn as we ask ourselves What will success look like? and How can that success be measured?
 Planning uncovers obstacles and opportunities.
 Planning teaches.
 Because it’s ongoing and subject to strategy shifts and market influences, it will always require navigational tweaks (and sometimes even U-turns).
+Here are a few notes to consider when beginning to plan your social media activity.

 Set general goals for your social media activity.